khalidraisi/relevance-diffusion/README.md

-my implementation of the QAFD paper
+my implementation of the [QAFD paper](https://openreview.net/forum?id=n28wnc2QTc) hopefully works with any sort of graph you use